Call for Participation

 Autoethnography Special Interest Group (SIG): Autoethnography and the Materials of Resistance

 15thInternational Congress of Qualitative Inquiry

 All are invited to attend/participate in the following:

-- ‘Taking it Public’ Papers and Performances and Collaborative Workshops: Wednesday, May 17 from 9 am to 2:30 pm
+- Materials of Resistance: Papers and Performances and Collaborative Workshops: Wednesday, May 15 from 9 am – 3 pm.

-- Submitted paper and panel sessions sponsored by the Autoethnography SIG on Friday, May 19 and Saturday, May 20 (see the 2017 ICQI call for papers and participation for more information).
+- Submitted paper and panel sessionssponsored by the Autoethnography SIG on Friday, May 17 and Saturday, May 18 (see the 2019 ICQI call for papers and participation for more information).

-Wednesday, May 15: Materials of Resistance Papers/Performances and Collaborative Workshops
+Wednesday, May 15: Materials of Resistance Papers/Performances and Workshops

-Panelists will make brief presentations to allow ample time for discussion.
+These presentations/performances will be brief to allow ample time for discussion.

-Following the ‘Taking it Public’ sessions, we will convene three collaborative workshops focusing on the following approaches/issues/topics:
+Following the ‘Materials of Resistance’ sessions, we will convene three workshops focusing on the following approaches/issues/topics:

 Autoethnography SIG-Sponsored Papers, Performances, or Panels